 - Class D Driver’s License or equivalent required

-- Minimum 5 to 7 years’ experience within the Asphalt industry.
+- Minimum five to seven years experience within the Asphalt industry.

-- Minimum 3 to 5 years’ experience as an Asphalt or Asphalt Repair Foreman/Lead.
+- Minimum three to five years experience as an Asphalt or Asphalt Repair Foreman/Lead.

 - Knowledge of heavy equipment